 Brazil is one of the strongest Latino countries in the Olympic Games.
-They made their Olympic debut in the 1920 Summer Games in Antwerp, Belgium and right off the bat won a gold, silver and bronze.
+They made their Olympic debut in the 1920 Summer Games in Antwerp and right off the bat won a gold, silver and bronze.

-As a matter of fact, Brazil has extablished itself as one of the perennial powerhouse in many events in the Olympics.
+Brazil has established itself as one of the perennial powerhouse in many events in the Olympics.
 They have had an almost perfect attendance to the Summer Games missing only the 1928 Summer Games in Amsterdam.
 For the ones they attended, there were only three instances (1924, 1932, 1936) where Brazilian athletes were not able to take home an Olympic medal.
-Brazil was also host the 2016 Summer Games in Rio de Janeiro.
+Brazil also hosted the 2016 Summer Games in Rio de Janeiro.

 Not a lot of Latin American nations have attended the Winter Games but Brazil has had a perfect attendance since their first outing in 1992.

 - The Brazilian government couldn't afford to send its 69 athletes to the 1932 Los Angeles Games, so they herded them onto a ship with 50,000 sacks of Brazilian coffee, hoping to sell the beans to various ports of call on the way to California.

 - During the 2004 marathon in Athens, Greece, Brazilian marathon runner Vanderlei Cordeiro de Lima was leading the race with 10km left when he was dragged to the ground by Irish priest.
 De Lima managed to continue and win the bronze medal.

 - In 2016, the Brazilian capital Rio became the first South American city to host the Olympic Games.